EEstevanell/llmprompt-nexus/README.md

 - **Intent Detection**: Identify user intentions from text
 - **Question Answering**: Generate answers based on context
 - **Summarization**: Create concise text summaries

+For detailed instructions and examples on using templates, see our [Templates Guide](docs/TEMPLATES.md).

 ## ⚙️ Template Schema